Keto Spicy Cheese Chips

 Keto, low carb high fat diet.The Old school train of thought…

-The fact that you have to eat fat to burn fat is still difficult to accept for some people.
-I know that I had a hard time wrapping my mind around the fact that I needed to eat fat to burn fat.
+The fact that eating fat helps you burn fat is still difficult to accept for some people.
+I know that I had a hard time wrapping my head around the fact that I needed to eat fat to burn fat.

 We have been told for years that fat is bad for us and makes us fat.
 And, I remember the C&H Pure Cane sugar ads that told us that their sugar was “natural” and good for us because it was grown in the golden sun of Hawaii.